Huntington–Pentagon Line: Hunting Point–Pentagon Line

+On September 30, 2012, the line was renamed to Alexandria–Pentagon Line, following bus simplification of the line.
+The Alexandria–Pentagon Line was brought back in service for the first time since 1984, when it previously operated under various routes.
+Little service changes occurred with the line, with a new 10N route began in June 25, 2017, until its elimination in 2021, alongside with the 10E.
+The 10A operated until June 29, 2025, when the Better Bus Network went in effect, renaming the route to the A11 and renaming the line to the Huntington–Pentagon Line.

-March 1984 Changes
+Service Changes

-On March 11, 1984, the 10S and 10T was discontinued and was replaced by route 10A.
+On March 11, 1984, the 10S and 10T were discontinued and replaced by route 10A.
 Alternate service is available by the 10B, 10E, and Alexandria Transit Company's DASH routes.

-June 2008 Changes

 On June 29, 2008, the 10E was extended from Del Ray to Braddock Road station.
 The 10E will continue to serve Del Ray via Mount Vernon Avenue along with the 10A.

-September 2012 Changes

 On September 30, 2012, the 10E was extended to serve Rosslyn station.
 The 10E extension brings in service in Crystal City via Crystal City VRE station, however, it will not serve the Crystal City Metro station.

-2013 Proposed Changes

 In 2013, WMATA proposed two options to the 10A and the 10E, following a major change planned for the route.

 The first option was to truncate the 10E to Pentagon station, with the 10A being extended to Rosslyn station.
 The 10A would be renamed as the 10R, and will no longer operate via Pentagon station and will continue towards Rosslyn via Jefferson Davis Highway (now Richmond Highway).

-The second option was similar like the first option, however, the 10A was proposed to extend its peak period trips to Downtown in Washington D.C. via Rosslyn station.
-The peak-hour 10A would be renamed as the 10Y, and will operate on the same path as the first option, although with the extension, the 10Y will continue towards Interstate 66 to terminate at Farragut Square.
+The second option was similar to the first option, however, the 10A was proposed to extend its peak period trips to Downtown in Washington D.C. via Rosslyn station.
+The peak-hour 10A would be renamed as the 10Y and will operate on the same path as the first option, although with the extension, the 10Y will continue towards Interstate 66 to terminate at Farragut Square.
 There would be no changes for the off-peak and weekend 10A trips, retaining the same route number for these trips.

 The reason why WMATA planned these changes, was to provide better connections from Hunting Point and downtown Alexandria to Rosslyn and Washington D.C., and to improve service time to Rosslyn to make the 10A reliable.
-It was also to reduce crowding to the Blue and Orange Lines of the Washington Metro during peak-hours.
+It was also to reduce crowding to the Blue and Orange Lines of the Washington Metro during peak hours.

-March 2014 Changes

-On March 30, 2014, the 10R and 10S was introduced, with the 10S replacing the 9E.
+On March 30, 2014, the 10R and 10S were introduced, with the 10S replacing the 9E.
 The 10R and 10S also replaced the 10E Rosslyn extension.
-Both the 10R and 10S runs during peak directional route, along with the 10E.
+Both the 10R and 10S run during peak directional route, along with the 10E.
 Although, the 10S does not serve Crystal City, leading a non-stop service between Pentagon station and Rosslyn station.